evolvix-software/evolvix/documentation/scholarship provider portal/pages/FUND_MANAGEMENT.md

 ## Overview

-The Fund Management page allows providers to track fund transfers to Evolvix, monitor disbursements to scholars, view financial reports, and manage payment methods.
-It provides complete visibility into the financial flow from provider pledges to scholar disbursements.
+The Fund Management page allows providers to track fund transfers to Evolvix, monitor disbursements to scholars, and manage payment methods. **This page provides transparency into fund transactions, NOT comprehensive financial reports.**

+**Important Notes:**
+- Providers can see their own fund transactions (transfers, disbursements)
+- Providers can see Evolvix fund distribution of student  that scholors transferred t evolvix(for transparency)
+- Providers can see growth of scholars they've donated to (if applicable)
+- **Comprehensive financial reports are ADMIN-ONLY** (see `/admin/reports`)
+- All fund management reports are managed by administrators only

 ## Route